jpgmv1998/reproducible_paper_template/randomReferences.md

 [R as GIS for Economists](https://tmieno2.github.io/R-as-GIS-for-Economists/) - This book aims particularly at spatial data processing for econometric projects, where spatial variables become part of econometric analysis.

+[Open-Source Spatial Analytics (R)](http://www.wvview.org/Open_Source_Spatial_Analytics.html) - In this course, you will learn to work within the free and open-source R environment with a specific focus on working with and analyzing spatial data.

 [Spatio-Temporal Statistics with R](https://spacetimewithr.org/) - Book about spatial statistics topics

 [Spatial Data Science with R and “terra”](https://rspatial.org/terra/index.html) - Resources that teach spatial data analysis using the new package "terra" that will substitute the  "raster" package